Scaling your Kantree deployment

 $ ./platform run scheduler

 You don’t have to start all the processes together.
-You can for example start worker processes on one machine and web and push processes on another.
+You can for example start worker processes on one machine and web and realtime processes on another.

 Load balacing the nodes